 Can Baking Soda and the Developer Damage Your Hair?

-As mentioned above, baking soda is considered safe for hair when used once in a while.
+As mentioned, baking soda is considered safe for hair when used occasionally.
 The same goes for the developer.
 However, if you use a higher strength developer with baking soda, you should expect some degree of dryness and breakage, even if you have healthy hair.

-I don’t suggest lightening your thin and fine hair with the conventional bleaching technique or by using the baking soda method.
+I don’t suggest lightening your thin and fine hair with the conventional bleaching technique or using baking soda.
 It can cause excessive hair breakage and dryness.

 Wrapping Up